murilodpl/fullstack-blog/README.md

 <img src="/README/login.png" width="45%"/> <img src="/README/signup.png" width="45%"/> <img src="/README/home.png" width="45%"/> <img src="/README/myposts.png" width="45%"/>

 ## Initial Project:
-### Projeto 003 - Formulário Único
+### Project 003 - Single Form
-Um desafio para iniciantes, se dividindo em dois projetos:
+A challenge for beginners, splitting into two projects:

-- Frontend, com o objetivo de criar dois formulários em que a transição entre eles seja feita de forma suave, criando um efeito como se fosse o mesmo formulário.
+- Frontend, with the objective of creating two forms in which the transition between them is done smoothly, creating an effect as if it were the same form.
-- Backend, com a integração do login e do registro.
+- Backend, with login and registration integration.

-Link para repositório do desafio: https://github.com/he4rtlabs/he4rtlabs-challenges-03
+Link to the repo: https://github.com/he4rtlabs/he4rtlabs-challenges-03

-## Tecnologias
+## Technologies

 ### Frontend
 -   Vite